Vectorized/solady/minimal-upgradeable-proxies-erc.md

 All of the following proxies MAY have optional data bytecode appended to the end of their runtime bytecode.

-During deployment, the initialization code MUST store the implementation at the ERC-1967 implementation storage slot `0x360894a13ba1a3210667c828492db98dca3e2076cc3735a920a3ca505d382bbc`.

-Emitting the ERC-1967 events during initialization is OPTIONAL.
-Indexers MUST NOT expect the initialization code to emit the ERC-1967 events.

 ### Minimal ERC-1967 transparent upgradeable proxy

 This is the runtime bytecode: